locallyoptimistic/LocallyOptimistic/content/post/one-size-fits-none.md

 A very interesting situation arises when you have multiple partner teams of varying skill-levels: maybe the acquisition marketing team is extremely data saavy but the supply chain team is not.
 In a situation like this you have to think carefully about how to meet the different needs of these different teams *efficiently*.
 You'd want to empower the acquisition marketing team without getting in their way, and you'd want to make sure that you're not leaving the supply chain team in the lurch with tools they can't use.

 This is a common problem we've observed where the "power users" on one or two teams end up being the only ones in the organization who can really make use of all of the data available because they're the ones most often interacting with the analytics team.
-It's important to think about how everyone, not just the most technically saavy, is able to leverage the tools that your buidling.
+It's important to think about how everyone, not just the most technically saavy, is able to leverage the tools that your building.

 ### Engineering Support